alex-shpak/hugo-book/README.md

 # (Optional) If you have enabled BookComments for the site, you can disable it for specific pages.
 bookComments = true

+# (Optional) Disable prev/next buttons in the footer for this page
+bookNavigationDisabled = true
 ```

 ### Partials